juanarmond/microbit-streaming-data/README.md

 {'event_timestamp': 1637930417.524824, 'time': 81537, 'signal': -51, 'key': 'seconds', 'value': 21.537}
 ```

 ## AWS Cloud Services

 These are the AWS services used and a why I am using it.

 * Kinesis Data Firehose - stream the real-time data into Amazon S3.
 * S3 - it stores the real-time data to be used.
+* Lambda Function - every time a new data arrives in the raw data lake, it triggers the lambda function to check and
+  clean the data if necessary and move it to the processed data lake.
 * Glue
     * Crawler - it is a cron schedule that is set to every 5 minutes populate the Glue Data Catalog with tables
     * Glue Data Catalog - it indexes and creates the database schema.
 * Athena - is an interactive query service that analyze data by connecting to Glue Data Catalog to store and retrieve
   table metadata from the Amazon S3 data.
+* Amazon Aurora - it stores the processed data as a relational database.
-*
+* Redshit -

 ## Installation

 ### Requirements:

 1) Setup your IAM User credentials

 - ```~/.aws/config```

 ```
    [profile my_aws_profile]
    region = us-east-1
    output = yaml
 ```

 - ```~/.aws/credentials```

 ```
    [profile my_aws_profile]
    aws_access_key_id = <my_access_key_id>
    aws_secret_access_key = <my_secret_access_key>
  ```

 2) Manually create a virtualenv on MacOS and Linux

 ```shell script
 $ python3 -m venv .venv
 ```

-3) After the init process completes and the virtualenv is created, you can use the following
+3) After the init process completes and the virtualenv is created, you can use the following step to activate your
-step to activate your virtualenv.
+   virtualenv.

 ```shell script
 $ source .venv/bin/activate
 ```

 4) Once the virtualenv is activated, you can install the required dependencies.

 ```shell script
 $ pip install -r requirements.txt
 ```

-5) Microbit Files
-Inside the folder microbit_files contains the code for the autonomous car and the receiver.
+5) Microbit Files Inside the folder microbit_files contains the code for the autonomous car and the receiver.
+Please go
-Please go to the https://makecode.microbit.org/ follow the instruction to connect the microbit.
+   to the https://makecode.microbit.org/ follow the instruction to connect the microbit.
+Then copy and past the code to
-Then copy and past the code to download to each microbit.
+   download to each microbit.

 ![](images/makecode.png)

 ### Environment Secrets:

 1) Make sure the env vars are present in GitHub settings look at deploy.yaml where they are used:

 - **AWS_ACCESS_KEY_ID**
 - **AWS_SECRET_ACCESS_KEY**
 - **AWS_DEFAULT_REGION**

 2) Make deploy

 ## CI/CD

 This repo uses GitHub Actions for CI/CD.

 ## Results